Nancy Addison: Biography

 Born in New York City, Addison studied with Sanford Meisner at the Neighborhood Playhouse.

 Her first soap opera role was Kit Vested on Guiding Light, which she played from 1969 to 1974.
 In 1975, she debuted on Ryan's Hope in the role with which she is most identified, Jillian Coleridge.
 She played the role for a dozen years until she decided to leave in late 1987, and made her final appearance in January 1988.
 She returned briefly a year later to reprise the role of Jill for the show's final episodes.

 In 1989, she moved into the role of Marissa Rampal on All My Children.
 Addison portrayed Deborah Brewster Alden from 1993 to 1995 on Loving, and in 1995 played the same role on The City.

 She co-starred with James Coburn in the three-part television mini-series The Dain Curse (1978).
 She also appeared in Somewhere, Tomorrow (1983), Baby Me (1988) and the long-running television series Law & Order in different roles on various episodes.

-In the spring of 1978, Ms. Addison was selected to serve as the honorary celebrity “Queen of the Azaleas”, during the annual Azalea Festival, held in Wilmington, North Carolina.
+In the spring of 1978, Addison was selected to serve as the honorary celebrity “Queen of the Azaleas”, during the annual Azalea Festival, held in Wilmington, North Carolina.